ntdkhiem/API-Documentation/docs/guides/create-super-admin.md

 # Create A Super Admin Account

+In this section, you will learn how to create a super admin account.
+To learn more about super admin, please refer to [User Roles](/docs/knowledge/user-roles)

 **1. Be sure `api/src/_main_/settings.py` is set to run from the local database.
 Not PROD or CANARY.**

 ![settings.py](../../static/img/csa-settings.png)